-Embark on a once-in-a-lifetime trek to the base of the world’s highest mountain—and do what few ever get the chance to: spend the night at Everest Base Camp itself.
+Embark on a once-in-a-lifetime trek to the base of the world’s highest mountain—and do what few ever get the chance to: spend the overnight at Everest Base Camp itself.

 With Green Lotus Trekking, you won’t just visit Base Camp—you’ll stay overnight in a tent at 5,364 meters, surrounded by the towering giants of the Himalayas.
 While most trekkers head back to Gorak Shep for the night, you’ll settle in at the foot of Everest, gaining a rare, firsthand glimpse into the life of climbers preparing for their summit push.